AWS vs. Google Cloud Platform: which cloud service provider to choose

 Long-term discounts: begin with 1 month, not 1 year

-GCP provides the same flexibility, namely the, after merely a month of usage, and the discount can be applied to any other package, should the need for configuration adjustment arise.
+GCP provides the same flexibility, namely the sustained-use discounts, after merely a month of usage, and the discount can be applied to any other package, should the need for configuration adjustment arise.
 This makes long-term discount policy from GCP a viable and feasible alternative to what AWS offers, and rather an investment, not an item of expenditure.
 Besides, you avoid vendor lock-in and are free to change the provider if need be, without losing all the money paid in advance.

 Big Data and Machine Learning products